berylliumsec/nebula/README.md

 Nebula can process results from NMAP scans (plain text format) and suggest commands to run to detect vulnerabilities on services running on open ports.

+### As an ethical hacking coverage tool

+Using the optional [Nebula-Watcher](https://github.com/berylliumsec/nebula_watcher), it offers a method for ethical hackers to monitor the IP addresses and ports that they have engaged with during a penetration test.

 ## DocuNebula.